 The Main Room

-- The rest of adult fiction collection is arranged alphabetically by author on the shelves in the center of the room.
+- The rest of adult fiction collection is arranged alphabetically by author.

 - DVD's older than 3 months are shelved across the back wall.
 With about 2,000 titles, the Totman Library has one of the best DVD collections around, even compared to some larger area libraries.

-- The magazine selection is at the back near the DVDs.
+- The magazine selection is near the DVDs.

 The Computer Room

-- Located to the right of the Main Room, through the kitchenette and past the restroom, the Computer Room has six carrels for computers.
-You can use a Library computer or your own computer connected to the Library wifi (you’ll have to sign in at the check-out desk first).
+- Located to the right of the Main Room, the Computer Room has six carrels for computers.
+You can use a Library computer or your own computer which can be connected to the Library wi-fi.

-- The Library’s Local History/Genealogy collection is kept in locked cases along one wall (the desk attendant has the key and will ask you to sign-out the book for in-Library use).
+- The Library’s Local History/Genealogy collection is kept in locked cases (the desk attendant has the key and will ask you to sign-out the book for in-Library use).

 - Check out the antique roll-top desk!
 When the Library was established in 1923, it was the librarian’s desk.